6 Field Service Industry Trends to Watch for in 2019

-Explore AR and VR technology
+Explore AR and VR Technology

-AR and VR are useful not only for training purposes, but for ensuring more accurate first-time fixes.
 A technician can use AR and VR-based applications and tools to access information about the device she’s been sent to fix, including repair history and diagnostics, without having to take it apart.
 This remote access is made possible through integration between AR/VR applications, field service software, and/or customer relationship management software.
 Certain AR software even offers step-by-step repair instructions when imposed over the image of a device, making it possible for customers to perform minor fixes on their own equipment.

 AR and VR can save your business time and money with remote assistance.
 Rather than perform repairs on-site, technicians can use wearables such as smart glasses to see what the customer sees and provide live customer service remotely.
 This technology is also useful in situations when a technician has been dispatched but runs into issues or requires a second opinion—rather than dispatch a second team, your company can use augmented glasses to connect the first technician with a secondary team operating at a central location.
 For these reasons, AR and VR are two of the most exciting field service trends for 2018.